 Oscar hid from me the first time I scolded him.
 Even a slightly raised voice terrifies him.
 I learned right away that he had to be treated with kid gloves.
 That has not changed.
 If, for some reason, he gets his feelings hurt, it takes some serious work on my part to repair the damage.

-After much coaxing, we have finally convinced him to play, but those sessions are few and far between.
 He has toys but he does not play with them with the usual dachshund abandon.
 His two favorite stuffed animals are stashed away in his hidy-hole in the closet.
 And no one had better touch them!
 They are his and he is very protective of them.
 He recently became very indignant when I moved them to clean and did not put them back in their exact place.

 In the beginning, he spent most of his time in his crate.
 Of course, when he first came to live with me, I closed him up at night, not knowing his habits.
 But, during the day, the crate door was always open and he was free to roam.
 But I would often find him there in his crate, asleep.
-Or just lounging.
-It was his security, I think.
+Or simply lounging.
+It was his security, I believe.
 Perhaps, a crate had been his whole world before.

 Apparently, he decided a long time ago that I am his human.
 He follows me from room to room as I work.
-He has beds in every space so he can make his little nest and sleep while I work.
+He has beds in every space so he can make his nest and sleep while I work.
 Usually, he buries himself so deeply in his blankies that the only thing visible is his little black nose.
 Sometimes not even that.

 Patty says